 Column E - Write the total number of eligible employees included in Column D that you hired this year.
+Do not include employees hired in an enterprise zone.

-ENDITIENT The number of employees in Column D and Column E must equal five or more to claim this credit.
+Note → The number of employees in Column D and Column E must equal five or more to claim this credit.

-Column F - Multiply the number in Column E by 500, and write the result in Column F, Line 10.
+Column F - Multiply the number in Column E by \$500, and write the result in Column F, Line 10.
 This is your Jobs Tax Credit.

 Line 11 - Add Lines 6, 9, and 10d.
-Write the total here and on Line 12
+Write the total here and on Line 12.